'Couldn't believe what I was hearing': White House aides testify in impeachment probe

 “I’d call myself never partisan,” Vindman replied.

-As he was testifying, the White House’s official Twitter account attacked his judgment and the president’s son Donald Trump Jr. assailed him in a separate Twitter post as “a low level partisan bureaucrat and nothing more.”
+The president’s son Donald Trump Jr. assailed him in a Twitter post as “a low level partisan bureaucrat and nothing more.”

 Vindman, whose family fled the Soviet Union four decades ago when he was 3 years old and settled in the United States, told lawmakers that “character attacks” against public servants testifying in the impeachment inquiry were “reprehensible.”